NEWS

 Funding cuts endanger unsheltered youth

-Much like the Street Outreach Collaborative but with a focus on youth, Preble Street’s Teen Outreach caseworkers provide resources and basic needs to young people living outside.
+Much like the Street Outreach Collaborative but with a focus on youth, Preble Street’s Teen Outreach Specialists provide resources and basic needs to young people living outside.
 Though Preble Street is exploring ways to continue this lifesaving program, it is likely coming to an end or will have its services dramatically cut.

 Each year, the Preble Street Teen Outreach program serves approximately 150 young people in York and Cumberland counties who are experiencing unsheltered homelessness, couch surfing, or are otherwise difficult to find or engage.
 The team conducts weekly on foot outreach routes in Portland, Biddeford, Sanford, and Old Orchard Beach.